rakhimov/scram/README.rst

 If on a Mac system, a good manager to use is macports_ or homebrew_.
 It is assumed that some dependencies are provided by Xcode.
-The following instructions are tested on OS X 10.9.2, but it should work for other systems as well.
+The following instructions are tested on OS X 10.9, but it should work for later versions as well.

 Using macports_, the command to install a dependency takes the form of: